osu-ukraine-hub/uot/Rules/rules-english.md

 #### PART VI
 ### Mappools
 1. Only such mappools that are announced by staff will be used.
-2. Mappools when issued may only be altered before the first match of the stage unless a critical situation occurs rendering a map unplayable;
+2. Mappools when issued may only be altered before the first match of the stage;
-3. If a critical situation as described in rule 6.7 occurs, an affected map must be swapped and all the finished matches of the stage must be replayed;

 #### PART VII
 ### Match procedures